pcdavies/solution-engineering-natd/articles/solution-engineering-natd/README.md

 ## Step by step instructions on Provisioning your Account

+I've tried to keep this information as up-to-date as possible but the crew who creates our [workshops](https://github.com/oracle/learning-library/tree/master/workshops) makes sure the documentation in their [microservices-devops](https://oracle.github.io/learning-library/workshops/microservices-devops/) workshop.

 ### Prerequisites (have these ready)
 * Cell Phone
 * Credit Card